jmb1993/rockpaperscissors/w01/d02/ASSIGNMENT/w01_d02_hw/w01_d02_homework.md

     - `Union Square`
     - `8th St `
 - When the user enters `S`
-  - The console should output a message containing the user's selection labeled as S train
+  - An alert should output a message containing the user's selection labeled as S train
-  - The second console output should contain the following:
+  - A console log output should contain the following:
     - `Grand Central`
     - `33rd St`
     - `28th St`